neurorishika/neurorishika/README.md

 - 🔭 I’m currently working on getting my Ph.D. at The Rockefeller University, New York, NY.
 - 🌱 I’m currently learning about foraging and navigation strategies in animals.
 - 📫 Reach me through any of the above social media platforms!
-Twitter preferred 🙂

 ## 🛠️ Languages and Tools
 ### Programming Languages